chb/indivo_server/doc/sphinx/source/howtos/install-ubuntu.rst

 From A Packaged Release
 """""""""""""""""""""""

-* Download the latest release of Indivo X and untar into ``indivo_server/``.
+* Download the latest release of Indivo X from our `tags page <https://github.com/chb/indivo_server/tags>`_ and untar into ``indivo_server/``.
 Do not change this directory name--it will break the django settings file.

 From Github
 """""""""""